Personal injury Trust Investment

 What is a trust?

 A trust is a legally binding way for you to hold money separately from your own affairs, so that your compensation award does not affect your means-tested state benefits (and those of your close family).
-The downside of this approach is that you have more controls and rules to follow if the compensation award is held within a trust.
+The downside of this approach is that you have strict rules to follow if the compensation award is held within a trust.

 How does a trust work?